 census[1]

-will return the first column, so is identical to census["City"]
+will return the first column, so is identical to census["City"].

 census[c("City", "year")]

-will return a tibble
+will return a tibble with the City and year columns.

 To access data by rows, you need to pass in the row index followed by a comma, e.g.